giocosmiano/exploring-spring-boot-2/ch08-web-sockets-chat-service/readme.md

    sessions.
 In essence, a message that originates in one `WebSocket` session must be transmitted to the broker where it can then be forwarded to any other `WebSocket` session that might be interested

+### JSR 356 versus Spring WebFlux messaging
+ - A big limitation of JSR 356 is that it's based on the Servlet 3.1 spec.
+If we were running Apache Tomcat, we'd have access to that.
+But being a Reactive Streams application, we are using Netty, putting it off limits.

+ - Even if we did switch to Apache Tomcat, there is no support for Reactor types.
+This is partly due to its blocking API, despite being hitched to an asynchronous programming model

 ### Further readings

  - [Spring Cloud](https://spring.io/projects/spring-cloud)